Argulawaru/Dudhsanchalan/README.md

+I didnot Add node_Modules in this because its not comimg better get your MERn Set up done and then add this one in your folder!
 > Why do I have a folder named ".expo" in my project?

 The ".expo" folder is created when an Expo project is started using "expo start" command.